4th grade personification and hyperbole worksheets

 Write each phrase from the bank under Personification or Hyperbole.

-Columns: Personification and Hyperbole. "the fog crept over the hill" belongs under personification; "it was a billion degrees outside" belongs under hyperbole.
+Columns: Personification and Hyperbole. "my computer threw a tantrum" belongs under personification; "her smile was a mile wide" belongs under hyperbole.

 What's on each sheet